quanted/esat/paper/paper.md

 Source apportionment is an important tool in environmental science where sample or sensor data are often the product of many, often unknown, contributing sources.
-Source apportionment is used to understand the relative contributions of air sources like vehicle emissions, industrial activities, biomass burning, dust to particulate matter pollution and to identify relative contributions of point sources (e.g., wastewater treatment discharges) and non-point sources (e.g., agricultural runoff) in water bodies such as lakes, rivers, and estuaries.
-Using non-negative matrix factorization (NMF), source apportionment models estimate potential source profiles and contributions providing a cost-efficient method for further strategic data collection or modeling.
+Source apportionment is used to understand the relative contributions of air sources [@Bhandari:2022] like vehicle emissions, industrial activities, biomass burning, dust.
+As well as particulate matter pollution and to identify relative contributions of point sources (e.g., wastewater treatment discharges) and non-point sources (e.g., agricultural runoff) in water bodies such as lakes, rivers, and estuaries [@Mamum:2021] [@Jiang:2019].
+Using non-negative matrix factorization(NMF), source apportionment models estimate potential source profiles and contributions providing a cost-efficient method for further strategic data collection or modeling.

-Environmental Source Apportionment Toolkit (ESAT) is an open-source Python package that provides a flexible and transparent workflow for source apportionment modeling using NMF algorithms, developed to replace the EPA's Positive Matrix Factorization version 5 (PMF5) application[@PMF5:2014] [@Paatero:1999]. `ESAT` recreates the source apportionment workflow of
+Environmental Source Apportionment Toolkit (ESAT) is an open-source Python package that provides a flexible and transparent workflow for source apportionment using NMF algorithms, developed to replace the EPA's Positive Matrix Factorization version 5 (PMF5) application [@PMF5:2014] [@Paatero:1999]. `ESAT` recreates the source apportionment workflow of
 PMF5 including pre-post processing analytical tools, batch modeling, model uncertainty estimations and customized constraints.
 Additionally, `ESAT` offers a simulator for generating datasets from synthetic profiles and contributions, allowing for direct model output evaluation.
 The synthetic profiles can either be randomly generated, use a pre-defined set of profiles, or be a combination of the two.
 The random synthetic contributions can follow specified curves and value ranges.
-Running `ESAT` using the synthetic datasets allow us to accurately assess ESAT's ability to find a solution that recreates the original synthetic profiles and contributions.
+Running `ESAT` using the synthetic datasets one is able to accurately assess ESAT's ability to find a solution that recreates the original synthetic profiles and contributions.

 # Statement of Need

 `ESAT` has been developed as a replacement to PMF5, and has been designed for increased flexibility, documentation and transparency.
-The EPA's PMF5, released in 2014, provides a widely-used source apportionment modeling and analysis workflow but is no longer supported and relies on the proprietary Multilinear Engine v2 (ME2) that lacks documentation.
+The EPA's PMF5, released in 2014, provides a widely-used source apportionment modeling and analysis workflow that is no longer supported and relies on the proprietary Multilinear Engine v2 (ME2) that lacks documentation.

 The Python API and CLI of `ESAT` provides an object-oriented interface that can recreates the PMF5 workflow.
-The matrix factorization algorithms in `ESAT` have been written in Rust for runtime optimization of the core math functionality. `ESAT` provides a highly flexible API and CLI that can create source apportionment workflows like in PMF5, but can also be used to create new workflows that allow for novel research applications.
-`ESAT` was developed for environmental research, though it's not limited to that domain, as matrix factorization is used in many different fields.
+The matrix factorization algorithms in `ESAT` have been written in Rust for runtime optimization of the core math functionality. `ESAT` provides a highly flexible API and CLI that can create source apportionment workflows like in PMF5 and can also be used to create new workflows that allow for novel research applications. `ESAT` was developed for environmental research, though it's not limited to that domain, as matrix factorization is used in many different fields.

 ## Algorithms
 Source apportionment algorithms use a loss function to quantify the difference between the input data matrix (V) and the product of a factor contribution matrix (W) and a factor profile matrix (H), weighted by an uncertainty matrix (U) [@Paatero:1994].
 The goal is to find factor matrices that best reproduce the input matrix, while constraining all, or most of, the factor elements to be non-negative.
-The solution, W and H, can be used to calculate the residuals and overall model loss. `ESAT` has two NMF algorithms for updating the profile and contribution matrices: least-squares NMF (LS-NMF) [@Wang:2006] and weighted-semi NMF (WS-NMF)
+The solution, a product of W and H, can be used to calculate the residuals and overall model loss. `ESAT` has two NMF algorithms for updating the profile and contribution matrices: least-squares NMF (LS-NMF) [@Wang:2006] and weighted-semi NMF (WS-NMF) [@Ding:2008] [@DeMelo:2012].
-[@Ding:2008] [@DeMelo:2012].

 The loss function used in `ESAT`, and PMF5, is a variation of squared-error loss, where data uncertainty is taken into consideration (both in the loss function and in the matrix update equations):